attilioHimeki/unity-dots-steering-lib/README.md

 # Unity Dots Steering Lib
-A collection of ready-made Steering Behaviours for Unity games, using Pure ECS and the Job system.
+A collection of ready-made Steering Behaviours for Unity games, using Pure ECS, the Job system and the Burst compiler.

 ## Work in Progress
 If you're not using Dots, take a look at the traditional version here: https://github.com/attilioHimeki/unity-steering-lib